leorrodrigues/bottleneck_interval_tree/README.md

                      /   / \
                     2   7   11

-Inserting either an 8 or a 15 (for example) into any of these trees will trigger essentially the same Left/Right re-balancing, but the end results are significantly different for each tree and insert value.
-To wit, the final landing place of the inserted value and the final balance factors of node(4) and node(20) are entirely dependent on the relative value of the right child under node(4) - if any.
+Inserting either an 8 or a 15 (for example) into any of these trees will trigger essentially the same Left/Right re-balancing, but the results are significantly different for each tree and insert value.
+To wit, the final landing place of the inserted value and the final balance factors of the node(4) and node(20) are entirely dependent on the relative value of the right child under node(4) - if any.
 A test solely off any one of these cases does not necessarily prove the correctness of any others.
-Note: node(4) must initially be balanced for these cases; an initial imbalance in node(4) ultimately has no effect on node(20).
+Note: node(4) must initially be balanced for these cases; an initial imbalance in the node(4) ultimately does not affect the node(20).

 Case 1a: Insert 15